Mirabegron

 Indication

-• Myrbetriq tablet is indicated for the treatment of neurogenic detrusor overactivity (NDO) in patients aged 3 years and older who weigh 35 kg or more.
+• Myrbetriq tablet is indicated for the treatment of neurogenic detrusor overactivity (NDO) in pediatric patients aged 3 years and older and weighing 35 kg or more

 Latest News